-Based upon our current and projected income and assets and the market price of our ADSs, we do not believe that we were a PFIC for the taxable year ended December 31, 2022 and we do not presently expect to be a PFIC for the current taxable year or the foreseeable future.
-However, no assurance can be given in this regard because the determination of whether we will be or become a PFIC is a factual determination made annually that will depend, in part, upon the composition of our income and assets and the value of our assets.
+Based upon our current and projected income and assets and the market price of our ADSs, we do not believe that we were a PFIC for the taxable year ended December 31, 2023.
+However, no assurance can be given that we will not be or become a PFIC in the current or future taxable years because the determination of whether we will be or become a PFIC is a factual determination made annually that will depend, in part, upon the composition of our income and assets and the value of our assets.
 Fluctuations in the market price of the ADSs may cause us to be or become a PFIC for the current or future taxable years because the value of our assets for purposes of the asset test, including the value of our goodwill and unbooked intangibles, may be determined by reference to the market price of the ADSs from time to time (which may be volatile).
-If our market capitalization subsequently declines, we may be or become a PFIC for the current taxable year or future taxable years.
+In light of recent declines in the market price of our ADSs, our risk of becoming a PFIC has increased.
+The market price of our ADSs may continue to fluctuate considerably and, consequently, we cannot assure you of our PFIC status for any taxable year.
 Furthermore, the composition of our income and assets may also be affected by how, and how quickly, we use our liquid assets.
 Under circumstances where our revenue from activities that produce passive income significantly increases relative to our revenue from activities that produce non-passive income, or where we determine not to deploy significant amounts of cash for active purposes, our risk of becoming a PFIC may substantially increase.